 - Copy of the family’s original PCP adoptive home study packet;

-- Provides written progress reports within fifteen (15) calendar days of the end of the monthly reporting period to the R&C worker or designated regional adoption staff, which include the following:
+- Provides written progress reports within fifteen (15) calendar days of the end of the monthly reporting period to the R&C worker or designated regional adoption staff.
+The progress reports include the following:

-- Documentation of regular and periodic contacts with the adoptive family according to the Division of Protection and Permanency (DPP) standards of practice;
+- Documentation of regular and periodic contacts with the adoptive family according to the Division of Protection and Permanency (DPP) standards of practice (SOP);

 - Observation and analysis of the relationship/adjustment of the child and adoptive family;